aderose/drop-down-list/README.md

 # Drop down list

-Implement a nav bar drop down list using vanilla JS.
+Implement a nav bar drop down list for desktop using vanilla JS.